 An RV is a significant purchase.
-At the low end, you can find a towable pop-up camper type for as low as $5,000.
-At the high end, RVs can cost as much as $500,000 or more.
-Before you start shopping, it’s important to figure out what you want and what you can reasonably afford.
+On the low end, you can find a towable pop-up camper type for as low as $5,000.
+On the high end, RVs can cost more than $1 million.
+Before you start shopping, it’s important to figure out what you want in an RV, as well as what you can reasonably afford.

-Repayment terms are also an important factor.
+Repayment terms are also an important factor when developing your budget.
 On average, RV loan terms range from 10 to 15 or even 20 years.
-Make sure you are comfortable with the monthly payment over the long term.
+Make sure you’re comfortable with the monthly payment over the long term.
 A 10-year loan will have higher monthly payments, but you’ll pay off the loan more quickly.
 A 20-year loan, on the other hand, is more affordable on a month-to-month basis but will ultimately cost more in interest.

 2. Save a down payment